Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: A particle in a laminar upstream flow

+We next consider a non-homogeneous inflow with a constant gradient $U_y = U_c + g\,(y-y_0)$, caracterized by the non-dimensional shear rate $s={g\,d}/{U_c}$.
+This linear velocity profile creates a lift force $F_L=\bm{F}\cdot\bm{e}_y$ on the particle, whose associated lift coefficient is

+This coefficient have been measured by different groups: \cite{dandy-dwyer:1990} used finite volumes, \cite{kurose-komori:1999} finite differences, and \cite{bagchi-balachandar:2002} a Chebyshev--Fourier method.
+All of them used a cylindrical mesh to reach a higher resolution near the particle surface.

-From Fig~\ref{fig:lift_coeff_sphere} (Left) one observes a quite large spread of the lift coefficients measured by the three groups.
-One reason for these differing values is the sensitivity of the lift force on the stresses in the flow and thus on the size of the computational domain.
+From Fig~\ref{fig:lift_coeff_sphere} (Left) one observes a quite large spread of the lift coefficients measured by these three groups.
+This is due to the sensitivity of the lift force on the stresses in the flow and thus on the size of the computational domain.
 It has been claimed by \cite{bagchi-balachandar:2002} that the box size in the work of \cite{dandy-dwyer:1990} was too small, leading to an overestimation of the lift force.
-We have computed the lift force for two different box sizes and observe a decreasing force with increasing box-size.
-Our measurements are in good agreement with the two recent works and reproduce in particular the transition to negative values of the lift force for $\Rep \approx 60\!-\!80$.
+We have computed the lift force for two different box sizes ($128\!\times\!128\!\times\!256$ and $256\!\times\!256\!\times\!512$) and observe a decreasing force with increasing box-size.
+Our measurements are in good qualitative agreement with the two most recent works and reproduce in particular the transition to negative values for $\Rep \approx 60\!-\!80$.
+To address in more details this question, larger simulations would be required; this is beyond the scope of this work.